Historyguy.com

 U.S. House Republican Leadership

-From 1995 to 2007, and again beginning with the 112th Congress in 2011, the Republican party enjoyed the (for them) rare status of holding the majority of seats in the U.S. House of Representatives.
+From 1995 to 2007, and again beginning with the 112th Congress in 2011, the Republican party enjoyed the (for them) historically rare status of holding the majority of seats in the U.S. House of Representatives.
 Below you will find information on current and past Republican leadership in the House of Representatives.

 Boehner and Cantor

-House Republican leaders, Boehner and Cantor
+former House Republican leaders, Boehner and Cantor

-Speaker of the House-- John Boehner (R-Ohio-8th District)--Majority Leader from 2002 to September 28, 2005.
-Became Speaker in January, 2011.
+Former Speaker of the House-- John Boehner (R-Ohio-8th District)--Majority Leader from 2002 to September 28, 2005.
+Became Speaker in January, 2011 and held that post until October of 2015.

 --Elected as the Majority Leader in 2006